Crème Fraîche (South Park)

-"Crème Fraîche" is the 14th episode and season finale of the fourteenth season of American animated television series South Park, and the 209th episode of the series overall.
-It first aired on Comedy Central in the United States on November 17, 2010.
-In the episode, Stan's life is reduced to shambles both at home and in school due to Randy's new obsession with the Food Network, while Sharon explores a new interest of her own.
+"Crème Fraîche" is the fourteenth episode and season finale of the fourteenth season of American animated television series South Park, and the 209th episode of the series overall.
+It was first broadcast on Comedy Central in the United States on November 17, 2010.
+"Crème Fraîche" was written and directed by series co-creator Trey Parker.

-The episode was written and directed by series co-creator Trey Parker, and was rated TV-MA L in the United States.
+In the episode, Stan's life is reduced to shambles both at home and in school due to Randy's new obsession with the Food Network.
+Sharon explores a new interest of her own in a Shake Weight, which she is forced into using on the daily.
 In its original American broadcast on November 17, 2010, "Crème Fraîche" was watched by 2.87 million viewers, according to the Nielsen Media Research.
 It was the highest viewed scripted show of the day.
 It received a 1.9 rating/5% share among adult viewers between ages 18 and 49.

 Plot

 Randy has taken an erotic interest in cooking thanks to TV programs on the Food Network.
-Spending whole nights watching these shows inspires him to replicate the recipes and serve them to his family but leave the task of cleaning to them.
+Spending whole nights watching and masturbating to these programs inspires him to replicate the recipes and serve them to his family but leave the task of cleaning to them.
 Sharon becomes fed up with Randy's behavior, and assumes his fetish for cooking must be because she has become unattractive to him.
 Encouraged by Sheila Broflovski and TV commercials for the Shake Weight exercise equipment, she eventually buys one with a digital voice which constantly advises, flatters, and instructs her during exercises.
 In line with the general parody of this device seen in United States popular culture since its début, exercise with the Shake Weight blatantly resembles a handjob — complete with "release" of a "cooling fluid" on the exerciser's face when "done".
-Sharon's Shake Weight also dispenses "cab fare" into her palm and goes to "sleep mode" (resembling a flaccid penis) at workout's conclusion.
+Sharon's Shake Weight also dispenses "cab fare" into her palm and goes to "sleep mode" (resembling a flaccid penis) at the conclusion of workouts.
 At one point it coaxes Sharon into sticking her finger into a backside receptacle, ostensibly to take her pulse, as described on TV.